hfoley/lakehouse/04 Build Synapse Parts/readme.md

 Step thru and run the code.
 This builds a database, schema, external file format, external data source, and external table.

 Navigate to Data in the left pane.
 Select Workspace and expand SQL database.
 You should now see Biometrics database now.
 If you don't do a refresh (top right).
 Verify you see the same things as before.

+We'll go through how to generate the code also.

 ### Step 3 - Run script to create view ###
 We'll build a view on top of the external table to further narrow down the scope of what we'll consume with Power BI.